OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-092.md

 ## Psalm 92:8

-> But You, Lord, are on high forever.
+> But You, Lord, are forever on high.

 ---